matteobolner/metabolomics_missing_data_imputation/README.md

 ```
 Rscript impute.R -d input_data.csv -c chemical_annotation.csv -o imputed_output.tsv -s 123 -m pmm -n 5 -a sex,weight
 ```

-## Input File Requirements

-1. Metabolomics Data File:
-   - Should contain metabolite measurements with samples as rows and metabolites as columns
-   - Can include additional metadata columns (e.g., sex, weight, sample ID)

-2. Chemical Annotation File:
-   - Must contain a column named "CHEM_ID" matching the metabolite IDs in the data file
-   - Using purely numeric IDs for metabolites is not recommended, due to R's handling of numeric columns.
-You can handle this by prefixing them with "X" in both the column names of the data file and in the CHEM_ID column
-   - Must include "SUPER_PATHWAY" column for identifying xenobiotics

 ## Output